NOTE: Lockdown’s former branches have closed. Their current branch is located at Orchard Gateway.

 It’s admittedly rather immersion-breaking to have to scan QR codes and consult the tablet screen (though that’s probably most true for the magic-themed room; I imagine it’d be less of an issue in a computer-related theme such as the Bearcraft one).
 However, this does allow Lockdown to swap out the tablet-based puzzles when necessary — for example, if school groups come to visit.

 What’s also good is that the final puzzle-solving step always involves room interaction instead of digital submission, bringing teams back into the physical setting.
 There are also fun physical flourishes and hands-on interaction, so the rooms certainly aren’t constrained by that digital aspect.

 Of their newer rooms, both The Forgotten Temple and Circus of the Dead are a great bargain even at the peak price of $22, with fun flourishes that you’d expect from pricier companies, as well as solid puzzles.
 Both rooms also make a sustained effort to maintain a storyline.
 Top Secret is the sole room remaining from when Lockdown first opened — but perhaps that also attests to its quality.
 It features some satisfying puzzles and good use of multimedia.
 On the other end of things, Break-in (an earlier version of what is now known as End of the World – Break-in) is worth a try but nothing special, while Trafficking might work for beginners but was disappointing to my team.

-If you pick your rooms carefully, I’d say that Lockdown.sg is RECOMMENDED for both beginners and experienced players, but it’s worth adjusting your expectations appropriately.
+In general, I’d say Lockdown.sg is RECOMMENDED for both beginners and experienced players, but it’s worth adjusting your expectations appropriately.